COVID-19 Hotline: 817-248-6299

 Tarrant County Juvenile Detention nurse receives her first dose of COVID-19 vaccine.

 Tarrant County Sheriff Deputy receives his first dose of COVID-19 vaccine.

-Depending on the vaccine you receive, there may be a 21-28 days between the first and second dose.
-When you receive the first dose, it is important that you wait for the designated time and then get the second dose.
-The effectiveness of the vaccine is highest when the doses are spaced appropriately.
+Depending on the vaccine you receive, there is a 21-28 days between the first and second dose.
+Your vaccine provider will tell you when to return for your booster (second dose).
 Information will be provided to everyone who receives the COVID-19 vaccine to ensure they receive the correct second dose.

-Those receiving COVID-19 vaccine will have the immunization noted on their official IMMTRAC vaccine record.
+Those receiving the COVID-19 vaccine will receive a vaccination card, and will have the immunization noted on their offical IMMTRAC vaccine record.

 County Telephone Operator 817-884-1111

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.